 She has been a Law Society Council member since 2002, was Law Society President during the 2012/13 term and is now Chair of its Equality, Diversity and Inclusion Committee.

-Lucy is the House of Lords Commissioner for Standards, the Co-Chair of the Legal Aid and Access to Justice Committee of the International Bar Association, is also a commissioner with the Judicial Appointments Committee and sits as a Tribunal judge.
+Lucy was the House of Lords Commissioner for Standards for 2016 to 2021.
+She is the Co-Chair of the Legal Aid and Access to Justice Committee of the International Bar Association, is also a commissioner with the Judicial Appointments Committee and sits as a Tribunal judge.

 She is a member of the Bach Commission on Access to Justice.